suneelbvs/rdkit4excel/README.md

 or alternatively you can also create an environment using rdkit_env.yml file

+### Step 1:
 To set up ‘PyXLL Excel add-in (pip install pyxll) and then use the PyXLL command line tool to install the Excel add-in:

 > pip install pyxll

 > pyxll install

+Follow the instructions to complete the installation process.

+When the installer asks “Have you already downloaded the PyXLL add-in?”, enter “n” and the installer will download everything you need automatically.

+If you prefer, you can download the PyXLL add-in from the [download page](https://www.pyxll.com/download.html), but please be sure to select the correct Python and Excel options to get the right version of the PyXLL add-in.

+To activate the free 30 day trial when the installer asks *“Do you have a PyXLL license key?”* enter “n”.
+This will install PyXLL without a license key, activating the 30 day free trial automatically.

+Step 2:
+Once you have the PyXLL Excel add-in installed the next step is to install the pyxll-jupyter package.
+This package provides the glue between PyXLL and Jupyter so that we can use our Jupyter notebooks inside of Excel.

+The pyxll-jupyter package is installed using pip:

+> pip install pyxll-jupyter
+Once both the PyXLL Excel add-in and the PyXLL-Jupyter package are installed start Excel and you will see a new “Jupyter” button in the PyXLL tab.